harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 The pipeline produces many output files including `.hal`, the Cactus alignment format, `.gfa`, the graphical fragment assembly format, `.vcf`, the variant call format, and `.vg`, the variation graph format.

-For more information about all outputs, see [Cactus's minigraph documentation section about output](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#output).
+For more information about all outputs, see [Cactus's minigraph documentation section about output :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#output){:target="_blank"}.

 ## Questions/troubleshooting